 HOW TO REACH HAVELOCK

-Havelock Island can only be reached sea.
-Government and private ferries operate from neighbouring islands and connect Havelock to the rest of the world.
+Havelock Island can only be reached by sea.
+Government and private ferries operate from neighboring islands and connect Havelock to the rest of the world.

 M.V.
 Makruzz – a popular private ferry connects Port Blair, Havelock and Neil Island. here